yanzewu/line/doc/doc.md

 ### replot
 ---

 Refresh the current subfigure or figure (if "all" is present).
+This is sometimes useful when setting the figure to be compact.

 Usage: